-When using HEW workbench or a make file, please check the following points:
+When using HEW workbench, please check the following points:

 - The endianess is set as general project option - One embOS library is part of your project (included in one group of your target).
 When a CPU with floating point unit is used, the library with floating point option has to be used. - The appropriate define according to embOS library mode is set as compiler preprocessor option for your project.
-May be defined in OS_Config.h. - The calling convention "RENESAS" is selected by compiler option -mhitachi and -mrenesas
+May be defined in OS_Config.h.